Richard Newton (academic): Hart Hall

 Hart Hall had long paid a small quit-rent to Exeter College, and some of the college fellows, led by John Conybeare (Rector of Exeter College from 1730, then Dean of Christ Church from 1733), opposed its incorporation.
 When in 1734 Newton wrote an open letter to the Vice-Chancellor William Holmes complaining of obstruction by Exeter College, Conybeare responded with Calumny Refuted: Or, an Answer to the Personal Slanders Published by Dr. Richard Newton (1735); Newton responded with The Grounds of the Complaint of the Principal of Hart Hall (1735).

 After many years Newton triumphed over all obstacles.
 The Attorney General advised against the claim of Exeter College, the proposed rules and statutes were confirmed by King George II on 3 November 1739, the charter was granted on 27 August 1740, and Newton became the first principal of Hertford College.
-For these long-continued exertions Newton incurred the charge of being ‘founder-mad.’
+For these long-continued exertions Newton incurred the charge of being 'founder-mad.'

 Newton's statutes for Hertford College were strict, and aimed at economy and efficiency of supervision over the undergraduates by the tutors.
 Newton was well-versed in both classics and modern languages.
-He believed in disputations, and insisted on English composition, but not on poetry, except in the case of the pupils ‘having a genius’ for it.
-There are frequent sneers in the ‘Terræ Filius’ of Nicholas Amhurst and the pamphlets of the period at his economical system of living.
+He believed in disputations, and insisted on English composition, but not on poetry, except in the case of the pupils 'having a genius' for it.
+There are frequent sneers in the terræ filius oration of Nicholas Amhurst and the pamphlets of the period at his economical system of living.

 Newton became a canon of Christ Church, Oxford in January 1753.

 He died at Lavendon on 21 April 1753, and was buried in the chancel of Lavendon Church.